meta-llama/llama-stack/distributions/meta-reference-gpu/README.md

 To download and start running a pre-built docker container, you may use the following commands:

 ```
-docker run -it -p 5000:5000 -v ~/.llama:/root/.llama --gpus=all llamastack/llamastack-local-gpu
+docker run -it -p 5000:5000 -v ~/.llama:/root/.llama -v ./run.yaml:/root/my-run.yaml --gpus=all distribution-meta-reference-gpu --yaml_config /root/my-run.yaml
 ```

 ### Alternative (Build and start distribution locally via conda)
-- You may checkout the [Getting Started](../../docs/getting_started.md) for more details on starting up a meta-reference distribution.
+- You may checkout the [Getting Started](../../docs/getting_started.md) for more details on building locally via conda and starting up a meta-reference distribution.